-Jordan will host the world’s biggest science event, which will bring together 3,000 scientists from over 100 countries.
-The 2017 World Science Forum (WSF) will open at the shores of the Dead Sea on November 7, under the theme “Science for Peace”.
+Jordan hosted the world’s biggest science event, which brought together 3,000 scientists from over 100 countries.
+The 2017 World Science Forum (WSF) opened at the shores of the Dead Sea on November 7, under the theme “Science for Peace”.

-The event is organised by the Royal Scientific Society (RSS) and will be held under the patronage of His Majesty King Abdullah, Hungarian President János Áder and UNESCO Director General Irina Bokova.
+The event was organised by the Royal Scientific Society (RSS) and was held under the patronage of His Majesty King Abdullah, Hungarian President János Áder and UNESCO Director General Irina Bokova.

-Over the course of the four-day event, scientists will focus on the development of science for achieving positive change and solutions to the world’s challenges in the fields of water, food, energy, climate change and urbanisation.
+Over the course of the four-day event, scientists focused on the development of science for achieving positive change and solutions to the world’s challenges in the fields of water, food, energy, climate change and urbanisation.

-GTF has partnered with WSF and in this context, we are organising three panel discussions during the Forum.
+GTF has partnered with WSF and in this context, we have organised three panel discussions during the Forum.

 - 21st Century Interdisciplinary Science & Technologies